alshedivat/al-folio/_pages/about.md

 title: about
 permalink: /
 redirect_from: /about
-description: High-performance computing, serverless, and all that jazz!
+subtitle: High-performance computing, serverless, and all that jazz!

 profile:
   align: right
   image: prof_pic.jpg